1nv1/ulibSD/README.md

 It's a library for use SD cards in SPI mode with uControllers.
 This library can work with SD cards and also has the possibility to emulate the behavior in a PC file (GNU/Linux) using the macro _M_IX86.
-It's for debugging purposes. ulibSD is oriented to 512 byte data block.
-Remember this ;)
+It's for debugging purposes. ulibSD is oriented to 512 byte data block, remember this ;)

+This library was strongly inspired by elm-chang [FatFs](http://elm-chan.org/fsw/ff/00index_e.html) code.

 ## Public methods
 ulibSD has four public methods: